 Paideia seeks interns who are passionate about the humanities and thrive in a dynamic and independent working environment.
 Paideia program alumni are especially encouraged to apply.

 The cost of the internship is $3500, which covers housing and administrative expenses.
 Participants are responsible for their own airfare and meals during the internship and are encouraged to seek funding from their universities and other sources.

 All internship participants will be eligible to receive a 50% discount on a Paideia program of their choosing in the following academic year, as a thank-you for their hard work during the internship.

 The Outreach Interns work closely with the Institute's Outreach Manager and Curriculum Specialist on instructional design and curriculum development projects that help the Aequora program thrive.
 Interns in the Outreach Team explore intersections between the classical humanities and modern issues such as social inequality and public justice, while gaining experience designing K-12 curriculum and and communicating their Classics expertise to students of all ages and background.

-The Development Interns collaborate closely with the Institute’s Director of Development and President to work on research projects that engage the Institute’s growing network of alumni and friends of the classical humanities and expand access to Latin and ancient Greek.
+The Development Interns collaborate closely with the Institute’s Development Officers and President to work on research projects that engage the Institute’s growing network of alumni and friends of the classical humanities and expand access to Latin and ancient Greek.
 Interns also gain experience working with Microsoft Office and data management systems.

 The Media Interns work with the institute’s Program Manager, President, and media professional to photo and video document all aspects of Paideia's summer programs, including classes, lectures, and trips to important sites in and around Rome.
 Interns divide their time between on-site photography and videography work and the office, where they edit their photographs and footage, promote Paideia’s programs on social media, and develop marketing materials in various formats for other Paideia initiatives.
 Interns gain skills in industry-standard media software and editing techniques.